zhushiyulushu/SSR-VQA/README.md

 pip install -r requirements.txt
 ```

-The experiments were run on an AutoDL node with an NVIDIA RTX 3090 GPU.
+The main experiments were run on an AutoDL node with an NVIDIA RTX 3090 GPU.

 ## Data Preparation